Ronet05/91social-backend-assignment/README.md

 ![sample_output](Capture.JPG)

 ### Unit test cases
 I have taken 5 test cases, given in the <b>test_cases.py</b> file.
 When run using the command <code>python test_cases.py</code>, it will check both how the program prints as well pushes the data to json.
-The test jsons are labeled as <b>test1.json</b> etc.
+The test jsons are labeled as <b>test1.json</b> etc. in the test_jsons directory.